Voyanti/ha-sungrow/DOCS.md

 - `name` is used to create the HA entity unique_id, and device name.
 Use alphanumeric characters only.
 Keep it unique.
 - `serialnum` is verified upon add-on startup.
 - `server_type` is used to select the class of server to instantiate.
-This add-on supports only PANELTRACK.
+This add-on supports SUNGROW_INVERTER, SUNGROW_METER and SUNGROW_LOGGER.
 - `connected_client` specifies on which client bus (abstraction of serial port or tcp ip) the server is connected.
 Most systems use a single client.
 - `modbus_id`: Modbus slave address of the device/server.

+### Sungrow Meter

+The sungrow meter has 3 additional parameters:

+- `pt_ratio`: the voltage transformer ratio (int)
+- `ct_ratio`: the current transformer ratio (int)
+- `meter_reverse_connection`: a flag used to indicate if the ct was connected in reverse.
+Swops import and export registers and multiplies power values by -1. (bool)

+All three values can be found from the logger web UI at Device Monitoring > Select Meter Device > Initial Parameters.

 ## Client